hannahhch/symphony-sounds/README.md

 ## Symphony Sounds

-This is a fun project created for for sister.
+This is a fun project created for my sister.
 It is compatible with desktop, iPad and phones.
 Explore the symphony with the different sections of the orchestra.
 Click an instrument to hear what it sounds like!

 ### Clip Art